qmtran/openstack-labs/devstack/README.md

 # DevStack Lab

-A well thoughout over-view paragraph about what this lab is about should go here.
+:red_circle: TODO A well thoughout over-view paragraph about what this lab is about should go here.

 Lab Objectives: